7th step AA

 Steps six and seven are known in AA as the forgotten steps.
 This is because they are covered in two short paragraphs in the Big Book.
 As an agnostic, these two steps always struck me as ridiculous.
 How could God help with the removal of shortcomings?
 Following years of relapse, I gradually changed my attitude toward the steps.
 Despite prejudice to religion and the God of my childhood, I had nowhere else to turn.

-Thankfully, my second sponsor Jamie was very accepting of my agnosticism.
+Thankfully, my second sponsor, Jamie, accepted my agnosticism.
 He was exactly what I needed.
 Jamie told me to use AA itself as a higher power and kept reassuring me that step twelve promised a spiritual awakening, not necessarily a God awakening.

 After completing steps four and five, Jamie gave me a very involved assignment on step six in preparation for step seven.
 In this written piece of work, I had to revisit step four.
 I was to name the defects of character that I had identified in steps four and five.
 Which specific defects were responsible for clinging on to resentments and rendered me incapable of letting them go?
-When I finished step six, I could no longer deny an important truth.
-Ultimately, it was the defects themselves that were the real problem and not the people that I resented.
+I could no longer deny an important truth when I finished step six.
+Ultimately, the defects themselves were the real problem and not the people I resented.

 Step seven and the victim belief system

 Nothing else worked to relieve the madness in my head.
 It was there that the shortcomings lived and where they had complete power.
-I was left with no other option than to face myself honestly and take responsibility for the shortcomings mentioned in steps six and seven.
-When the ego collapsed, I “became as open-minded to conviction and as willing to listen as the dying can be”
+I was left with no option but to face myself honestly and take responsibility for the shortcomings mentioned in steps six and seven.
+When the ego collapsed, I “became as open-minded to conviction and as willing to listen as the dying can be.”